vishal-labs/perplexity-search/README.md

 4. Run the application by using the command `fastapi dev main.py`

 ### Functionalities for future improvement
-1. Connect a database to this application so that, whenever a new query is asked, it get's logged in the database
+1. Because the DB is connected, we could make the frontend functionally beautiful like adding more endpoints where history can be seen(whatever was stored in the DB)
 2. Run this entire setup on kubernetes by creating different pods and services to that pods(this will help my understanding of kubernetes services)
 3. create user logins for retrieving past queries for that user.